bruce-white-mass/conzul-oa-project/README.md

 # conzul-oa-project
-A Python program to harvest metadata and metrics from DOIs of academix publications
+A Python program to harvest metadata and metrics from DOIs of scholarly publications